cognitedata/cognite-sdk-js/guides/authentication.md

 const assets = await client.assets.retrieve([{ id: 23232789217132 }]);
 ```

-A full example of an application can be found [here](../samples/react/legacy-auth-redirect/src/App.tsx).
+You can find a complete example application [here](../samples/react/legacy-auth-redirect/src/App.tsx).

-The first time this will run the user will get a `401`-response from CDF in the first call to
+The first time this is run, the user getd a `401` response from CDF in the first call to
 `client.assets`.
-This will trigger the SDK to perform a redirect of the browser window to
+This triggers the SDK to perform a redirect of the browser window to
 authenticate.

-The second time `client.assets` is called the SDK will be authenticated and the call will succeed.
+The second time `client.assets` is called, the SDK is authenticated and the call succeeds.

-The first time this will run the user will get a `401`-response from CDF in the first call to
-`client.assets`.
-This will trigger the SDK to perform authentication of the user using a pop-up
-window.
-A new pop-up window will show the sign in screen of the identity provider.
-After a
-successful sign in the pop-up window will be redirected back to your app (the same URL as the main
-browser window) where `sdk.loginPopupHandler` will be executed and handle the tokens in the URL and
-close the window. **Therefore it is important** that `sdk.loginPopupHandler` will run when the
-pop-up window gets redirected back to your app (otherwise the authentication process will fail).

-After a successful authentication process the SDK will automatically retry the `client.assets`
-request and will eventually resolve and return the correct result.

-### Legacy Authentication with pop-up
+### Legacy authentication with pop-up

-When doing authentication with redirects the browser window will be redirected to the identity
+When authenticating with popups, the current browser window of your application remains the same, but a new window will pop-up asking the user to sign in to the identity provider.
+After a successful sign-in, the popup window automatically closes.
-provider for the user to sign in.
-After signing in, the browser window will be redirected back to
-your application.

 #### Example